Fastai Cobra Coral

 from fastai.plots import *

-PATH is the path to your data - if you use the recommended setup approaches from the lesson, you won’t need to change this. sz is the size that the images will be resized to in order to ensure that the training runs quickly.
+is the size that the images will be resized to in order to ensure that the training runs quickly.
 We’ll be talking about this parameter a lot during the course.
-Leave it at 224 for now.
+Leave it at 224

 PATH = "/home/adrianrdzv/Documentos/fastai/fastai/data/coralcobra/"